This article originally appeared on VICE India

 Over the following days, she was made to repeat her ordeal again and again.
 The police officials also leaked her identity to her neighbours, which was how her family learned what had happened.
-One of the accused’s family also tried to get her to drop the charges with a marriage proposal.
-By the time the woman reached the courtroom on July 10, she was feeling angry, tired, and fragile.
+One of the accused’s family tried to get her to drop the charges with a marriage proposal.
+By the time the woman reached the courtroom on July 10, she was angry, tired, and fragile.

 “At this point, her dam of emotions broke,” said Ashish Ranjan, secretary of JJSS.
 “She was already traumatised.
 There was no counsellor.
 Having to wait with her rapist in the same room, and repeating her ordeal for four-five hours in that heat, took a toll.”

 In a statement, JJSS said that Magistrate First Class Mustafa Shahi of the district court, who was visibly upset by the woman's tone, suggested that she “should be sent to jail for her behaviour”.